Wayne Walker (linebacker): Early life

-College football
+College career

 Walker played college football at the University of Idaho in Moscow, then a member of the Pacific Coast Conference, as a center and middle linebacker for the Vandals under head coach Skip Stahley.
-Walker's teammate (and road roommate) at Idaho was hall of famer Jerry Kramer of Sandpoint; both went on to lengthy careers in the NFL, and had their numbers retired at Idaho.
+Walker's teammate (and road roommate) at Idaho was Hall of Famer Jerry Kramer of Sandpoint; both went on to lengthy careers in the NFL, and had their numbers retired at Idaho.

 As a senior in 1957, Walker was a team captain and was selected by the United Press as a second-team center on the All-Pacific Coast team.
 In the East-West Shrine Game at San Francisco in late December, he played on both sides of the ball and had five tackles, three assists, two interceptions, and blocked a kick; he was voted the outstanding defensive player of the game.
 He also played in the College All-Star Game in mid-August 1958, helping the pro rookies defeat the Detroit Lions, his new team, 35–19.

 On special teams at Idaho, Walker was the long snapper, as Kramer was the placekicker.

-Professional football
+Professional career

 Walker was selected by the Detroit Lions in the fourth round of the 1958 NFL draft, 45th overall, in December 1957, weeks before Detroit won the NFL title, their third of the decade.
 He played for the Lions for 15 years from 1958 to 1972.
 Walker appeared in 200 games for the Lions, a franchise record that was later broken by placekicker Jason Hanson.
 He also scored 345 points, which ranked third in Lions history at the time of his retirement (currently ninth).
 As a placekicker, Walker converted 53 of 131 field goal attempts for a 40.5% success rate, the lowest field goal percentage in NFL history.
 He attempted 13 field goals of 50+ yards in his career, and missed them all.
 On extra points, he converted 172 of 175 attempts for a 98.3% success rate.